Your Credit Card Benefits and Features Are Changing Rapidly

 Up until recently, I had felt somewhat immune from the crisis.
 I had a pretty steady job, a pretty modest mortgage payment….everything just seemed peachy to me.
 So, what credit crisis was everyone talking about?
 Then one day, my credit card company closed my credit card account because of “inactivity”.
 Soon after that, I got another statement from another credit card issuer that my credit line was being drastically reduced on yet another account.
 That’s when it started to hit home for me — that yes, changes were happening with credit cards that are affecting us all negatively.

 The simple fact is that all of the reliable sources of loans for many banks and credit card issuers have simply just vanished… almost overnight.
 In many ways, just like the mortgage market, the credit card market has also come to a sudden halt.
 Card issuers have made it much tougher to get approved for cards, credit lines have been slashed, and interest rates and fees have suddenly been jacked up.
-Card issuers are even shutting off access to their most credit worthy consumers and small businesses.
+Card issuers are even shutting off access to their most credit worthy customers.

 Credit Card Benefits, Rewards and Features: The Changes

 2. End of 0% APR?
+Not Exactly.

 3. Balance Transfer Fees

-4. Rewards Programs Scaled Back
+4. Modifications To Rewards Programs

-Some of the changes include:
+Some of the changes may include:

 1. Higher spending “floors” that require more spending to start earning points.